-High Court held that unreasonableness was not tied to the Wednesbury test, nor did it only apply to decisions that were completely irrational.
+In a landmark decision, the High Court held that unreasonableness was not tied to the Wednesbury test, nor did it only apply to decisions that were completely irrational.
 The decision catches decisions which are not vitiated by any other obvious legal error, but nevertheless lack an evident and intelligible justification.
-That is, the unreasonableness test can be outcome-focused and how evident and intelligible the conclusion must be depends upon the particular statute under which the decision was made.
+That is, the unreasonableness test can be outcome-focused and the evident and intelligible nature of the conclusion must depend upon the particular statute under which the decision was made.

-On a practical level, it cautions the administrative decision-makers against taking too hard a line against applications for adjournment made by review applicants.
+On a practical level, this decision cautions the administrative decision-makers against taking too hard a line against applications for adjournment made by review applicants.
 It integrates considerations of unreasonableness, rationality and logicality in determining a jurisdictional error.
-Legal unreasonableness is invariably fact dependent and it can attach to the unreasonableness of the process or to the unreasonableness of the result.
+Legal unreasonableness is invariably fact dependent and it can attach to the unreasonableness of the process to the unreasonableness of the result.

-For a decision to be vitiated for jurisdictional error based on illogical or irrational findings of fact or reason, extreme illogicality or irrationality must be shown “measured against the standard that it is not enough for the question of fact to be one on which reasonable minds may come to different conclusions and against the framework of the inquiry being as to whether or not there has been jurisdictional error on the part of the Tribunal”.
-Illogicality or irrationality in that extreme sense may be considered not only in relation to the end result, but also extends to fact finding which leads to the end result, albeit that the overarching question is whether the decision was affected by jurisdictional error.
+For a decision to be vitiated for jurisdictional error based on illogical or irrational findings of fact or reason, extreme illogicality or irrationality must be shown “measured against the standard that it is not enough for the question of fact to be one on which reasonable minds may come to different conclusions and against the framework of the inquiry being as to whether or not there has been a jurisdictional error on the part of the Tribunal.”
+Illogicality or irrationality in that extreme sense may be considered not only in relation to the end result but also extends to fact-finding which leads to the end result, albeit that the overarching question is whether the decision was affected by jurisdictional error.